Terry-Su/Goals/README.md

 > This app has been built for a long time, that is to say, the technology used may be a little out of dated.
-However, it doesn't matter if we use it.
+However, it doesn't matter its use.

 # Introduction
 **Goals** helps us manage our short and long goals easily.